Pole11/FreeRTOS-port-renesas-R9A02G021/README.md

 - Add as includes to the assembler (add to the default ones):
 	- `src/Source/Portable/LLVM`

-## I want to add an interrupt handler for the button/pin/adc/...
+## I want to add an interrupt handler for a button/pin/adc/...

 Add the name of the handler in `src/Demo/Common/vector_table.c` in the right position.
 The handler have names like `r_Config_ICU_irq4_interrupt`.
-If you don't have the exact name and offset, then use the Smart Configurator.
+If you don't have the exact name and offset, then dig into the Smart Configurator.
+You can also generate the code from the Smart Configurator and grab the name of the function and the offset from the file `src/smc_gen/general/r_cg_vect_table.c`.

-## Note on machine timer
+Then you also need to initialise the hardware.
+Regarding this, look into the Smart Configurator and the official documentation (you can find it in `src/smc_gen/r_bsp/doc/en/*.pdf`.

+## Facts that might interest you

-- Fact 1: changing the configuration defines in the headers does not affect the speed at which interrupts are fired.
+- Fact 1: changing the configuration defined in the headers does not affect the speed at which interrupts are fired.
+This is handled by the FreeRTOS port.
-- Fact 2 (?!): since when the machine timer fires an interrupt it will call the function to increment the tick that should assume that the scheduler started, so to be sure you need to call the `machine_timer_start()` function inside the first task that gets called
+- Fact 2: call the `machine_timer_enable()` in the hardware initialisation phase.
+- Fact 3: this board supports different clock speeds.
+Now the 48000000 value is hard coded inside the FreeRTOS configuration file (you can find it in the Demo folder).
+If you change the clock value of the board, remember to also change the value there.
+As far as I know FreeRTOS does not support changing clock frequency at runtime, but this can be easily implemented at will.
+If so, you will need to look at the Renesas documentation to get the function name to gather the running clock frequency.

 # FreeRTOS License